-Born into a family of musicians, since early childhood, Roshanne has been trained in classical piano, voice and various dance forms, including Flamenco.
-Roshanne travels to Spain and the United States regularly (annually/biannually) for extended periods of intensive professional development in Sevilla, Madrid, New York City and Albuquerque.
-Training under the instruction of Spain’s most respected flamenco maestros including Manuel Betanzos, Manuela Carrasco, Pastora Galván, Juan Manuel “Farruquito”, Pepa Molina and Marco Flores.
+Born into a family of musicians, since childhood, Roshanne has been trained in classical piano, voice and various dance forms, including Flamenco.
+She travels the world annually developing knowledge, styles and approaches and has spent extended periods of intensive professional development in Sevilla, London, Madrid, New York City and Albuquerque.
+(See list of recent training below)

 Roshanne’s experience as a teacher (BEd), musician, singer, and dancer along with her friendly nature are all a part of what makes her a unique teacher.
 She has the ability to explain the complexities of flamenco rhythms and the relationship between dancer-singers-musicans which is an integral part of flamenco dance and improvisation.
 Her techniques which have been collated from all over the world and developed from her vast knowledge of music and dance facilitate the opportunity for her students to not only feel the emotive music of flamenco but express it with intention from head to toe.